lbogerd/wutdo/README.md

 # wutdo
-Simple polling web page with .NET Core and SQLite back end, hostable with Docker
+Simple polling web page with .NET Core and SQL back end, hostable with Docker